 Show That The New Modality Increases Practice Value

-Another option to increase buy-in of the partners would be to perform the art of “politicking”.
+Another option to increase the buy-in of the partners would be to perform the art of “politicking.”
 Talk to your partners individually to get them to understand what the new procedure/modality will bring to the practice.
 So, when it comes time to discuss adding your new procedure to the daily rotations, each radiologist will be on board.

 Make A New Schedule That Is Fair For Everyone